scellecs/morpeh/README.md

     }
 }
 ```
+#### 🌐 World Browser

+The WorldBrowser tool enables real-time tracking and searching of entities and their components.
+Also provides functionality to add and remove components.
+Works in both Unity Editor playmode and can connect remotely to builds runtime.
+Supports the same filtering logic as the core ``Filter``, allowing complex queries using ``With`` and ``Without`` conditions.

+Access it via Tools -> Morpeh -> WorldBrowser.

+**To declare a query:**
+- Enter the full component name in the search bar for ``With`` conditions.
+- Use ``!`` before the component name for ``Without`` conditions (e.g. ``!ComponentName``).
+- You can paste a complete regular expression directly into the search bar, and it will automatically synchronize with the list of available components.

+**Alternatively:**
+- Choose from a synchronized list of available components instead of typing them manually.
+- Suggestions appear as you type in the search bar.
+When you start typing a component name, a list of available components is displayed.
+You can click on a suggestion to automatically complete the name.

+**ID search:**
+- Search by one or multiple entity IDs by entering ``id:`` (e.g. ``id:25 id:145``).
+- ID-based search overrides any component-based query.

+> [!NOTE]
+> ``Entity`` with ID 0 cannot exist, as it's reserved as an invalid entity in the framework.

+**World Selection:**
+- Use the top toolbar (with the **W** icon) to choose worlds to search.
+- By default, ``World.Default`` is pre-selected.

+**Remote Connection:**

+The feature is currently in experimental stage and works only in development builds.
+It has several limitations compared to Unity Editor playmode:
+- Components containing `Unity.Object` are displayed in read-only mode.
+- Cannot inspect `Unity.Object fields` in components, but provides `Type`, `Name`, and `InstanceID` information.
+- Some components may fail serialization, will be marked with [NotSerialized] tag and won't be rendered.
+You'll need to modify the component structure manually if serialization is required.

+Setup:
+- Install [Unity.Serialization package](https://docs.unity3d.com/Packages/com.unity.serialization@3.1/manual/index.html) via Package Manager.
+- Add `MORPEH_REMOTE_BROWSER` directive to *ProjectSettings -> Player -> Scripting Define Symbols*.
+- Restart Unity Editor.
+- After restart, the `WorldBrowser` will display a "Connect To Remote" button.

+> [!IMPORTANT]
+> You must build your application after enabling remote mode.
+Previous builds will not support remote debugging.

+Starting Remote Debug:
+- Launch the application on your target device.
+- Open WorldBrowser in Unity Editor.
+- Enter the device's IP address (and optional port) as specified below.
+- Click "Connect To Remote" button.

+Android & iOS:
+- Connect to the same WiFi network as your device.
+- Get the device's IP address from Settings -> WiFi -> Network details.
+- Enter the IP address in the connection dialog (e.g., `192.168.1.100`).
+- Optionally specify a custom port (e.g., `192.168.1.100:22005`).

+Windows & macOS & Linux:
+- Use localhost (e.g., `127.0.0.1`).
+- Optionally specify a custom port (e.g., `127.0.0.1:22005`).

 ####  📊 Metrics
 To debug the game, you may need statistics on basic data in the ECS framework, such as: